LearningKijo/SecurityResearcher-Note/SecurityResearcher-Note-Folder/Day9-XDR-Insights-part1.md

 > **Warning**
 >
-> The data stays up to 30 days in Microsoft 365 Defender.
+> The data from all tables remains available for up to **30 days** in Advanced Hunting, Microsoft 365 Defender.

 ![image](https://github.com/LearningKijo/SecurityResearcher-Note/assets/120234772/e890a657-829d-444d-a369-cceb8b37862f)